Share this beautiful sachet with your best friends for Galentine’s Day this year.

-So many of us have taken to spending time with our lovely best lady friends, that making and sharing pretty Galentine’s Day Gifts is officially a thing now.
+So many of us have taken to spending time with our lovely best lady friends, that making and sharing a pretty Galentine’s Day Gift is officially a thing now.

 We are allowed to love lots of people in our lives.

 Our hair stylists, our baby sitters, our coworkers, our best friends.
 The list goes on.
 And isn’t the point of Valentine’s Day to share something sweet with someone you care about?
 Why does love have to confined only to a romantic relationship?
 I think that’s incredibly limiting.
 Love is so much bigger than that.

 This week I have a lovely little sewing project for you!
 It’s perfect to pair with a card or a sweet treat to share with those ladies in your life that mean so much.